7 Wave-Making Films on the 2004 Indian Ocean Tsunami

 The plot revolves around geologist Kristian Eikjord, who discovers signs of an impending landslide that could trigger a massive tsunami.
 As he races against time to warn the local community, tension builds to a heart-pounding climax.

-Unlike many disaster films, "The Wave" focuses on a smaller, more personal scale.
+“The Wave” is part of a tradition of disaster films depicting tsunamis and their devastating effects on coastal communities.
+Unlike many disaster films, it focuses on a smaller, more personal scale.
 It explores the human impact of such a catastrophe through the eyes of Kristian and his family.

 The film’s stunning visual effects bring the devastating power of a tsunami to life.
 Uthaug masterfully balances spectacular disaster scenes with intimate character moments.